SeanCheatham/cloudstation/frontend/README.md

-# cloudstation
+# CloudStation Frontend

-A new Flutter project.
+This is the frontend implementation of CloudStation.
+It is written in Dart and uses the Flutter framework.
+At the moment, the current target is Linux.
+Support for other platforms can be added as needed.

 ## Getting Started

-This project is a starting point for a Flutter application.

 A few resources to get you started if this is your first Flutter project: